frederikvig/nyum/_recipes/apple-cake2.md

 ---

 > The cake can be served warm or at room temperature, and will keep for about 2 days at room temperature.
 Greenspan's husband says it gets more comforting with each passing day.
-However long you keep the cake, it's best not to cover it—it's too moist.
+However long you keep the cake, it's best not to cover it - it's too moist.
 Leave the cake on its plate and just press a piece of plastic wrap or wax paper against the cut surfaces.